-F. Instructions for clerks for SNAP Sessions (From FM Clerkship Core Document)
+F. SNAP Presentations (instructions for clerks taken from the FM Clerkship Core Document)

 During your Rural rotation, you will have two lunch hour sessions in the second and third week where you and your peers will review selected core topics in family medicine.
 Rural family physicians will act as moderators for these sessions.
 They will be there to support and direct conversation as needed.
-Given the number of students on rotation, the cohort may be divided in two for these sessions, but all materials that are developed by the cohort will be available to all students on rotation.
+Given the number of clerks on rotation, the cohort may be divided in two for these sessions, but all materials that are developed by the cohort will be available to all clerks on rotation.

 For these sessions, you will choose a core topic from the 26 Clinical Presentations (EXCLUDING Periodic Health Exam) (Appendix F).
 The goal is not to cover the entire topic in depth, but to review the topic through the lens of primary care as outlined in the objectives (see Appendix F).
 These sessions are intended to support the studying of your colleagues.
 An example of a SNAP would be a 10-minute synopsis on how cardiovascular disease risk is determined, or approach to abdominal pain in a primary care setting.
 There will be 5-6 presentations for each session over the lunch hour period on the Thursday of the second and third week.
-Students will be randomly assigned to each session.
+Clerks will be randomly assigned to each session.